pirgalim/ASTR3070-public/README.md

 Create venv (instuctions to follow)

-Run 'pip install requirments.txt' in the venv terminal
+Run 'pip install -r requirments.txt' in the venv terminal